Qualitative properties for solutions to conformally invariant fourth order critical systems: Description of the results

 Now let us consider nonnegative $p$-map solutions $\mathcal{U}=(u_1,\dots,u_p): \mathbb{R}^{n}\setminus\{0\}\rightarrow \mathbb{R}^p$ to the following critical second order Gross--Pitaevskii system extending \eqref{secscalarsystem},

-As in Remark~\ref{existence}, we observe that the existence of non-singular (singular) solutions to \eqref{secondordersystem} is a direct consequence of the results due to P.-L. Lions \cite{MR778970} (R. Fowler \cite{fowler}).
+As in Remark~\ref{existence}, we observe that the existence of non-singular (singular) solutions to \eqref{secondordersystem} is a direct consequence of the existence results due to P.-L. Lions \cite{MR778970} (R. Fowler \cite{fowler}).
 Indeed, for every $\Lambda\in \mathbb{S}^{p-1}_+$ ($\Lambda^*\in\mathbb{S}^{p-1}_{+,*}$) unit vector with nonnegative (positive) coordinates and $u$ a non-singular (singular) solution to \eqref{secscalarsystem}, we have that $\mathcal{U}=\Lambda u$ is a non-singular (singular) solution to \eqref{secondordersystem}.
-Moreover, O. Druet et al. \cite[Proposition~1.1]{MR2558186} on System \eqref{secondordersystem} proved the Liouville-type theorem stated below.
+Moreover, O. Druet, E. Hebey and J. V\'etois \cite[Proposition~1.1]{MR2558186} on System \eqref{secondordersystem} proved the Liouville-type theorem stated below.
 We also refer to \cite[Theorem~1]{MR2510000} for related results on integral systems with critical exponents.